AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

-•If you go to http://localhost/osTicket/setup/ you’ll notice that there are x’s next to some extensions because they need to be enabled for you to use all features of osTicket.
+•If you go to http://localhost/osTicket/setup/ you’ll notice that there are x’s next to some extensions because they need to be enabled for you to use osTicket.

 •Lets go to IIS -> Select PHP Manager -> Under PHP extensions click enable or disable an extension -> enable phpimap, phpintl, and phpopache.

-•Refresh ostTicket in the browser
+•Refresh ostTicket in the browser.

 </p>
 <br />